-Now that winter is here; Sheem aka Broad Beans are available in abundance in Kolkata.
-I love this particular winter vegetable a lot and especially when cooked with Mustard paste!
-Needless to say, I am purchasing sheem every alternate day to make either Sheemer Jhal or Sheem Bata.
+Now that winter's arrived, Sheem, or Broad Beans, are plentiful in Kolkata.
+I absolutely adore this winter vegetable, especially when it's prepared with mustard paste!
+I find myself buying them almost every other day to whip up either Sheemer Jhal or Sheem Bata.

-Since long my blog is having the recipes of Shorshe Bata Diye Macher Jhal, Shorshe Bata diye Parshe Macher Jhal, Aloo Chingrir Shorshe Bata Diye Jhal, and even Ilish Macher Sorshe bata diye Jhal!
-The recipes I have mentioned, in fact, are a few most viewed on my blog!
-Needless to say, it is high time to write about the vegetarian Jhals isn’t it?
+For a long time, my blog has had the recipes of Shorshe Bata Diye Macher Jhal, Shorshe Bata diye Parshe Macher Jhal, Aloo Chingrir Shorshe Bata Diye Jhal, and even Ilish Macher Sorshe bata diye Jhal!
+The recipes I have mentioned, in fact, are the most viewed on my blog!
+Needless to say, it is high time to write about the vegetarian Jhals, isn't it?

 Here's how I make Bengali Sheemer Jhal (also known as Sheem Shorshe) at Debjanir Rannaghar!